-5.36.0 Voiding Approved Claims
+5.34.0 Voiding Approved Claims

 MHPs may void previously approved claims.
-A void reverses the previously approved claim and recoups the funds associated with that claim.
+A void reverses the previously approved claim.
 MHPs may void a previously approved claim at any time.
 SD/MC does not require voids to be submitted within a certain time frame after the service was rendered.

-5.37.0 Requesting Delay Reason Codes
+5.35.0 Requesting Delay Reason Codes

-MHPs may request a Delay Reason Code (DRC) to submit an original claim more than 12 months from the month of service or a replacement claim more than 15 months from the month of service if the delay in submitting the original or replacement claim is due to litigation, the original claim being rejected or denied for a reason unrelated to the billing limitation rules, or an administrative delay in the prior approval process.
+MHPs may request a Delay Reason Code (DRC) to submit an original claim more than 12 months from the month of service or a replacement claim more than 12 months from the month of service if the delay in submitting the original or replacement claim is due to litigation, the original claim being rejected or denied for a reason unrelated to the billing limitation rules, or an administrative delay in the prior approval process.
 Please refer to Appendix 5 for a list of DRCs.
 Contact MEDCCC at MedCCC@dhcs.ca.gov to request a DRC.
+DRCs 1, 2, 9, and 10 can be used on original claims and DRC 9 can be used on a replacement claim.
+Please refer to Information Notice 13-20 for more information about the DRC process.